Cray-HPE/docs-csm/operations/firmware/FAS_Recipes.md

 ### Update Non-Compute Nodes (NCNs)

-NCNs are compute blades.
 The current NCNs in use are manufactured by Gigabyte or HPE.
 Use the `NodeBMC` examples in this section when updating NCN firmware.
 Include the `xname` parameter as part of the `stateComponentFilter` to target **ONLY** the xnames that have been separately identified as NCNs.

-**WARNING:** Updating more than one NCN at a time **MAY** cause system instability.
+**WARNING:** Rebooting more than one NCN at a time **MAY** cause system instability.
 Be sure to follow the correct process for updating NCNs.
 Firmware updates have the capacity to harm the system.